 We’ve done the research to pin down the best restaurants at which you’ll sample exceptional local gastronomy and local dishes created with pure passion.

-We’ve also sniffed out some fabulous traditional chocolate makers as well as places where you can see the Pyrenean ‘tree cake’ being made over an open fire and farms where you can see the goats and sheep being milked and taste cheeses that are made from the production.
+We’ve also sniffed out some fabulous traditional chocolate makers as well as places where you can see the Pyrenean ‘tree cake’ being made over an open fire.

 Experiencing such local gastronomic delights is an important element of any sustainable winter holiday in the Pyrenees mountains.